 For those thinking of moving to Pattaya there’s the new U-Tapo airport.
 They have opened but is still building up flights.
 I expect within a couple of years there will be more internal and international flights to this airport.

 It’s possible to bring your furry friend with you to Thailand but be sensitive to the climate and suitability of your pet beforehand.
 There’s a trend of buying Siberian Huskies in Thailand and whilst this breed may love cold weather in your hometown they might not be able to adapt to the tropics of Thailand.

 For full info on how to bring your pet to Thailand check out our Thailand pet important guide.

 After a couple of trips between the UK and Thailand I’ve got everything I need.
 Although this isn’t the most efficient way it seems to be common among people I know.
 For those with an allowance via a job offer you can bring more across with you and others may choose to pay for this if retiring or settling in Thailand.
-A quick Google on this subject shows DHL and FedEX offer these services as well as Thai Airways and other major airlines.
+Read on our shipping to Thailand article to find out more information.

 Another choice is to follow in the footsteps of TielandtoThailand, who sold everything before coming to Thailand and started fresh.

 There are certain items that are cheap and accessible here in Thailand.
 This means you don’t need to bring them with you from your home country.
 These include:

 - basic furniture

 - unbranded clothes and accessories